pittersnider/proxified-object-socket/README.md

 # Proxified Object Socket
-Creates a Socket.IO server and broadcast an event automatically when a specific object has changed
+Creates a Socket.IO server and broadcast an event automatically when an object changes

 ```javascript
 // Import the npm package